factmaven/disable-blogging/readme.txt

 1. For each `<label for=` tag, you will find the ID's of each field, for example:
   * `first_name`

-= How do I find the slug name to hide additional admin menu items? =
-1. Navigate to the parent menu that you want to hide
-1. If you look at the URL of the menu item, you will see the menu slug, for example:
-  * `../wp-admin/upload.php` (Media)
-  * `../wp-admin/admin.php?page=custom-plugin`
-  * `../wp-admin/edit.php?post_type=custom-post-type`
-1. At the end of each URL you will list them as the following in the option:
-  * `upload.php`
-  * `custom-plugin`
-  * `edit.php?post_type=custom-post-type`

-**Note**: Currently only the parent menu items can be hidden, entering the submenu slugs will not work.

 == Screenshots ==
 1. General settings to toggle which blog functions to disable.
 1. Extra features to disable.
 Not necessarily blog related.